cfpb/hmda-frontend/src/documentation/markdown/2017/lar-data-fields.md

 - **Description:** Whether the covered loan or application involved a request for a preapproval of a home purchase loan under a preapproval program
 - **Values:**
-  - 1 - Preapproval requested
+  - 1 - Preapproval was requested
-  - 2 - Preapproval not requested
+  - 2 - Preapproval was not requested
+  - 3 - Not applicable

 ### [action\_taken](#action_taken)